josdejong/mathjs/docs/datatypes/matrices.md

 or matrix containing the dimensions for the matrix.
 When the input is an Array, the functions will output an Array.
 When the input is a Matrix, the output will be a Matrix.
-Note that in case of numbers as arguments, the output is determined by the option `matrix` as discussed in section [Arrays and matrices](#arrays-and-matrices).
+Note that in case of numbers as arguments, the output is determined by the option `compute.Matrix.defaultType` as discussed in section [Arrays and matrices](#arrays-and-matrices).

 ```js